stefanov-sm/pg_services/README.md

 ## Service definition

 Service definitions reside in folder `services` above the base folder.
 Each service definition comprises of these two files:
- - `<service_name>.config.json` - contains the service manifest
+- `<service_name>.config.json` - contains the service manifest (metadata and arguments' definitions)
- - `<query_file_name>.sql` - contains the service query
+- `<query_file_name>.sql` file contains a single parameterized SQL query.
+Advanced SQL features (CTEs, window functions, etc.) and database server programming (stored procedures/functions) alike can be used in order to implement complex data logic.

 The service example executes a parametrized SQL query and returns a table.
 See **demo.config.json** and **demo.sql** in the example below.

-`<query_file_name>.sql` file contains a single parameterized SQL query.
-Advanced SQL features (CTEs, window functions, etc.) and database server programming (stored procedures/functions) alike can be used in order to implement complex data logic.

-`<service_name>.config.json` file contains the service manifest (metadata and arguments' definitions).

 ### Manifest file _services/demo.config.json_
 Contains a JSON object